Important Educational Disclaimer

 Traditional IRA: Tax Deduction Today, Taxation Tomorrow

-However, every dollar you eventually withdraw in retirement—both contributions and earnings—gets taxed as ordinary income at your then-current tax rate.
-If that $7,000 grows to $50,000 over 30 years, you’ll owe taxes on the entire $50,000 when you withdraw it.
-At a 24% retirement tax rate, you’d pay $12,000 in taxes, leaving you with $38,000 spendable.
+The trade comes in retirement.
+Every dollar you withdraw gets taxed as ordinary income at whatever rate applies that year.
+If that $7,500 contribution grows to roughly $50,000 over 30 years, the IRS taxes the entire $50,000 when you take it out.
+At a 24% retirement bracket, that’s $12,000 in tax and $38,000 spendable.

-Critical Alert: Traditional IRAs impose Required Minimum Distributions (RMDs) starting at age 73 (for those born after December 31, 1950).
-You must withdraw a percentage of your balance each year based on IRS life expectancy tables, whether you need the money or not.
-Failing to take RMDs triggers a 25% penalty on the amount you should have withdrawn.
+Watch out: Traditional IRAs trigger Required Minimum Distributions (RMDs) starting at age 73 (anyone born after December 31, 1950).
+The IRS makes you withdraw a percentage of your balance every year using its life expectancy tables, whether you want the money or not.
+Skip an RMD and you owe a 25% penalty on the amount you should have taken.

 Roth IRA: Pay Taxes Now, Tax-Free Forever